geroiruleguy/reel-creator-mvp/README.md

 1. Open the application in your browser
 2. Click "Upload Images" to select multiple images
+3. Choose your preferred platform dimensions and transition effect
-3. Click "Generate Reel" to create your video
+4. Click "Generate Reel" to create your video
-4. Once generated, you can preview and download the video
+5. Once generated, you can preview and download the video

 ## Project Structure

 ```
-ffmeg-reel-creator-mvp/
+reel-creator-mvp/
 ├── backend/
 │   ├── src/
 │   │   ├── index.ts